List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Sea Hawk

 Sea Hawk is a pirate.
 He possesses no magical abilities, his skills are the product of hard work.
 His skills were developed due to the influence of his father, The Falcon.
 Twenty years before Sea Hawk joined The Great Rebellion, The Falcon disappeared without a trace.
 Although his father had instilled him with good morals, Sea Hawk spent many years as a pirate, plundering the seas of Etheria.
 Later, he aids The Horde by delivering supplies.
 He later reveals that he only helped The Horde for the sum of money they paid him.
 Underneath his rugged exterior it is established that Sea Hawk is a good man.
 When he meets Princess Adora, shortly after her own defection from The Horde, she shows him that what he is doing is wrong and he joins The Rebellion in their fight against The Horde.

 He usually wields a laser rapier in combat, but he later gains much more powerful weapons from his father, the Falcon.
 Among these are an Impact Ring, that enhances his physical blows a hundredfold and projects a protective energy shield in the form of a falcon; Seven League Boots that enable him to leap over great distances and a Photon Cutlass, which can stun when its blade glows blue and can cut through any substance when it glows red.

 Sea Hawk also develops a crush on Princess Adora, revealing that he likes to spend the time with her, and She-Ra is just a fighting partner to him.
 This leads Sea Hawk and Adora to start a relationship in which they kissed each other at least twice in the franchise.

+In the Masters of the Universe Classics toyline, Sea Hawk is the son of Captain Falcon and commands the Solar Sailor crew.
+He would receive his weapons from Captain Falcon when Sea Hawk found his father shipwrecked on an island.

 Sea Hawk appears in She-Ra and the Princesses of Power, portrayed as a hyperactive glory-seeker with a habit of setting his ships on fire to ram his enemies.
 He also has an on-and-off relationship with Mermista, constantly flirting with her despite her annoyance.

 Sea Hawk is voiced by George DiCenzo in the 1980s series and by Jordan Fisher in the 2018 series.